College fraternities and sororities: Rushing and pledging

 Those applicants who receive a bid and choose to accept it are considered to have "pledged" the fraternity or sorority, thus beginning the pledge period (new member period).
 Students participating in rush are known as "rushees", Potential New Members "PNMs", while students who have accepted a bid to a specific fraternity or sorority are known as "new members" or in some cases "pledges".

 A new member period may last anywhere from one weekend to several months.
 During this time, new members might participate in almost all aspects of the life of the fraternity or sorority, but most likely not be permitted to hold office in the organization.
 After the new member period, a second vote of members may sometimes be taken, often, but not always, using a blackball system.
 New members who pass this second vote are invited to a formal and secret ritual of initiation into the organization, advancing them to full membership.

 Many Greek-letter organizations give preferential consideration for pledging to candidates whose parent or sibling was a member of the same fraternity or sorority.
 Such prospective candidates are known as "legacies".

 Membership in more than one fraternity or sorority is acceptable, but only under specific Greek councils.
 Recently, some Greek-letter organizations have replaced the term "pledge" with that of "associate member" or "new member".
 Sigma Alpha Epsilon, in 2014, abolished pledging altogether.
 Potential members are now immediately initiated into the fraternity upon accepting a bid.

+Bonds

+Greek letter organizations rely heavily on the relationships among their members, both active and alumni.
+Through practices that bring the chapter together as a whole, fraternities and sororities emphasize the bond that is created through their shared Greek affiliation.
+These bonds are created through educational, social, and ritualistic bonds that build the relationships.
+Educational practices of these bonding practices can consist of the academic demands of membership in Greek Letter organizations.
+With pressure from higher education in itself and academic standards, such as a minimal grade point average requirement, members have the support of their fellow members, who are also under similar pressures of success to bond and create relationships with.
+Members also can create mutual relationships over their coursework or availability to study aids within the chapter.